 Most of us would like our governments and businesses to be honest and open about how they spend their money.
 We would like to know where the money flows because it tells us a lot about how organizations are run.
 But how can we expect those organizations to be transparent if we ourselves are not?
 That would be hypocritical.
 So many of us are now choosing to be the example for change.

-During those years I did landscape management, administrative work for the California Department of Education, and owned and operated, with two others, a health food store, in Etna, California, until it burnt down in 1998.
-But about a year after the health food store fire, my income started to be supplemented by a gift from my family, a trust funded by real estate that my family owned.
-It was a modest supplement, yet soon after receiving it, I arranged my life so I could live entirely on that small income (around $800-$1000 per month) and not have to work.
-I always valued my own time, and was quite happy living a simple life doing what I preferred to do, like part-time massage, or my hobbies like gardening, permaculture, spiritual pursuits, rebuilding my house with my husband, and later, music.
+During those years I managed commercial landscapes (1 year); did administrative work for the California Department of Education (4 years); owned and operated (with two other folks) a health-food store (4 years), in Etna, California, until it burnt down in 1998; worked at a local Feed and Garden Supply store (2 years), and did part-time massage therapy (4 years).
+About a year after the health-food store fire, my income started to be modestly supplemented through a family trust funded by real estate that my family owned.
+It was only $800-1000 per month, but soon after receiving it, I arranged my life so I could live entirely on that small income and not have to work except for some part-time massage therapy.
+I always valued my own time, and was quite happy living a simple life doing what I preferred to do, like gardening, permaculture, spiritual pursuits, rebuilding my house with my husband, and later, music.
 I am so grateful for this gift, because it allowed me to have quite a lot of freedom in my life.
 I also got in the habit of having time to pursue things that are important to me, and now that I am attempting to learn God’s Way, that habit is proving very useful.

 So as part of this journey towards Love–the way God sees Love–I need to confront this fear of exposure and start to share about my financial situation.
 So here goes.
-Here are some links to the last several years of my tax reports, as they are a pretty good summary of my finances.
-My family will probably freak out, but it wouldn’t be the first time they have freaked out at what I am doing on this journey, and frankly, their opinion is becoming less and less important to me as I work through my family-based emotional issues.
+Here are some links to the last several years of my 1040 Tax forms, as they are an accurate summary of my finances.

 In 2012, I also sold my little house in Etna, California for $104,000 (a loss), but that allowed me to travel to Australia and live frugally without working for several years.